julia-268/julia-268/README.md

 - 👋 Hi, I’m @julia-268
-- 👀 I’m interested in food, sustainability, and humans.
+- 👀 I’m interested in automotive IT and IT finance processes.
 - 🌱 I’m currently learning R and many other things.
 Please be gentle, I´m still learning.
 - 💞️ I’m looking to collaborate on various IT projects or other cool iniatives.
 - 📫 How to reach me julia.eberlein@gmx.de